lambdagrid/dashboard/README.md

 ### How to switch to LambdaGrid Dashboard

-You can build 80% of your dashboard in one week with LambdaGrid, whether you're building a completely new dashboard or migrating an existing dashboard from an old o code base.
-We recommend new users to build their dashboards first with declaring the application state structure, then by declaring the routing strategy, then by creating pages for each route, and finally by adding user interactions.
+You can build 80% of your dashboard in one week with LambdaGrid, whether you're building a completely new dashboard or migrating an existing dashboard from an old code base.
+We recommend new users to build their dashboards first by declaring the routing strategy, then by creating pages for each route, and finally by adding user interactions.
 See more [here](#getting-started) to see how to get started.

 ### How to switch from LambdaGrid Dashboard